PureDevPer/LearningJavaScript/README.md

 - To-Do List
 - Greeting
 - Local Storage
+- Geolocation
-- Geolocation - Weather (Temperature and Your Location) - change from fahrenheit to celsius or vice versa
+    - Loading Weather Information (Temperature and Your Location)
+- Change from fahrenheit to celsius or vice versa